 Google AdWords is the leader in PPC or pay-per-click.
 As an Adwords Certified Partner Agency, we partner with you to make sure your money is well-invested and that you’re getting the biggest bang for your buck.
 We strategize, plan, design, and implement AdWords/PPC campaigns.
-For us, it’s all about ensuring high relevance among your target markets which will ensure you great return on your investment.
+For us, it’s all about ensuring high relevance among your target markets which will provide you a great return on your investment.
 We monitor and check AdWords accounts daily.
 If your account isn’t up to snuff, get in touch with us today.
 We’ll help get it where it needs to be.

 How does Google Adwords work?

 AdWords works by connecting products and services from sellers to buyers.
-In other words, if Seller A sells beard care products and Buyer B is in the market for beard care products, then Google AdWords will use a complex algorithm to get them connected.
+In other words, if Seller A sells beard care products and Buyer B is in the market for beard care products, then Google AdWords will use a sophisticated algorithm to get them connected.
 If you’re selling things online, you want people to be able to find you as easily as possible online, no matter where they’re running their search from.

 AdWords small businesses work in the format of an auction.
 You as a seller can bid on keywords.
 You can then create ads based on Google’s Sponsored Listings.
 Whenever someone clicks on your ad and visits your site, you then pay a fee based upon the value of that keyword that they picked.
-Since AdWords is basically an auction, bigger, high-quality keywords will obviously cost you more than smaller, niche keywords would.
+Since AdWords is an auction, bigger, high-quality keywords will obviously cost you more than smaller, niche keywords would.

 The benefit in all of this is that you only pay for the clicks your site receives.
-The downside, of course, is that in order to be successful you have to make enough to pay for those clicks as well as turn out a sizeable profit.
+The downside, of course, is that to be successful you have to make enough to pay for those clicks as well as turn out a sizeable profit.
 It’s for that reason that it’s essential to balance your pay-per-click budget with a good conversion rate.

 What should I know about pay-per-click advertising?

 The answer is yes.
-It all really begins with building an effective SEO pay-per-click strategy.
+It all begins with building an effective SEO pay-per-click strategy.
 SEO is also known as search engine optimization, and it factors into the world of pay-per-click quite extensively.
 The truth is that PPC is an effective strategy to get brand recognition a consistent web presence, as well as a healthy flow of leads and traffic from the website.
 Here are some things you need to know.

 What types of small businesses can profit from pay-per-click advertising?

-Basically, every type of small business can benefit from taking advantage of a pay-per-click strategy and then using that to build their web presence.
+Every type of small business can benefit from taking advantage of a pay-per-click strategy and then using that to build their web presence.
 The object is to find targeted, optimal keywords that you can market toward a key target audience and then develop a strategy that will generate the right types of leads for you and your small business.